Dither: Examples

 For any original waveform, the process of reducing the waveform amplitude by 20% results in regular errors.
-Take for example a sine wave that, for some portion, matches the values above.
+Take, for example, a sine wave that, for some portion, matches the values above.
 Every time the sine wave's value hit 3.2, the truncated result would be off by 0.2, as in the sample data above.
 Every time the sine wave's value hit 4.0, there would be no error since the truncated result would be off by 0.0, also shown above.
 The magnitude of this error changes regularly and repeatedly throughout the sine wave's cycle.
 It is precisely this error that manifests itself as distortion.
 What the ear hears as distortion is the additional content at discrete frequencies created by the regular and repeated quantization error.

-A plausible solution would be to take the 2 digit number (say, 4.8) and round it one direction or the other.
+A plausible solution would be to take the 2-digit number (say, 4.8) and round it one direction or the other.
 For example, it could be rounded to 5 one time and then 4 the next time.
-This would make the long-term average 4.5 instead of 4, so that over the long-term the value is closer to its actual value.
-This, on the other hand, still results in determinable (though more complicated) error.
-Every other time the value 4.8 comes up the result is an error of 0.2, and the other times it is −0.8.
+This would make the long-term average 4.5 instead of 4, so that over the long term the value is closer to its actual value.
+However, this still results in determinable (though more complicated) error.
+Every other time the value 4.8 comes up, the result is an error of 0.2, and the other times it is −0.8.
 This still results in a repeating, quantifiable error.

 Another plausible solution would be to take 4.8 and round it so that the first four times out of five it is rounded up to 5, and the fifth time it is rounded to 4.
 This would average out to exactly 4.8 over the long term.
 Unfortunately, however, it still results in repeatable and determinable errors, and those errors still manifest themselves as distortion to the ear.

 This leads to the dither solution.
 Rather than predictably rounding up or down in a repeating pattern, it is possible to round up or down in a random pattern.
-If a series of random numbers between 0.0 and 0.9 (ex: 0.6, 0.1, 0.3, 0.6, 0.9, etc.) are generated and added to the 4.8, two times out of ten the result will truncate back to 4 (if 0.0 or 0.1 are added to 4.8) and eight times out of ten it will truncate to 5.
+If a series of random numbers between 0.0 and 0.9 (ex: 0.6, 0.1, 0.3, 0.6, 0.9, etc.) is generated and added to the 4.8, two times out of ten the result will truncate back to 4 (if 0.0 or 0.1 are added to 4.8) and eight times out of ten it will truncate to 5.
 Each given situation has a random 20% chance of rounding to 4 or 80% chance of rounding to 5.
 Over the long haul, these results will average to 4.8 and their quantization error will be random noise.
 This noise is less offensive to the ear than the determinable distortion that other solutions would produce.